Low-Value? High Stakes | How Algorithms Hide Helpful Content and What We Can Do About It

 I’ve helped global enterprises, charitable organizations, family, friends, and even strangers fix things behind the scenes, phones, accounts, security settings, even reputations.
 They were always surprised someone would take the time.
 I never wanted credit.
 But now, it’s time to put the help in writing, for everyone who can’t ask in person.

 This is my way of saying: I see you.
-And you’re not crazy for feeling like the system doesn’t work the way it should.
+And you’re not foolish for feeling like the system doesn’t work the way it should.

 You’re right.
 It doesn’t.